googleapis/go-sql-spanner/README.md

 ## Spanner PostgreSQL Interface

-This driver works specifically with the Spanner GoogleSQL dialect.
+This driver only works with the Spanner GoogleSQL dialect.
 For the Spanner PostgreSQL dialect, any PostgreSQL driver that implements the [database/sql](https://golang.org/pkg/database/sql/) interface can be used in combination with